Doran Isackson

 Doran L. Isackson (March 26, 1938 – September 28, 1989) was a Republican politician from Minnesota and a Minnesota State Senator.
 Elected in 1982, Isackson served one term from 1983 to 1987.
-He was unseated by Democrat Jim Vickerman in the wave of DFL victories that swept southwestern Minnesota in the DFL "Firestorm" of 1986.
+Democrat Jim Vickerman unseated him in the wave of DFL victories that swept southwestern Minnesota in the DFL "Firestorm" of 1986.

 From the town of Storden, Isackson represented the old District 28 (most of which is in the current District 22), which included all or portions of Brown, Cottonwood, Jackson, Martin, Murray, Nobles, Redwood and Watonwan counties.
 A farmer by profession, Isackson grew up in Douglas County, graduated from Alexandria High School in 1956, and was a 1960 graduate of the University of Minnesota with a degree in agricultural education.
 While at the university, he was a member of the Department of Animal Science's 1958 Poultry Judging Team.

-Isackson's legislative concerns in office included agriculture, business climate, jobs, the economy, workers' compensation, education and transportation.
-He served on the Minnesota Senate's Agriculture & Natural Resources, Local & Urban Government, Public Utilities & State Regulated Industries, and Veterans & General Legislation committees, and on various subcommittees relevant to each.
+Isackson's legislative concerns in office included agriculture, business climate, jobs, the economy, workers' compensation, education, and transportation.
+He served on the Minnesota Senate's Agriculture & Natural Resources, Local & Urban Government, Public Utilities & State Regulated Industries, and Veterans & General Legislation committees and various subcommittees relevant to each.

 Isackson died unexpectedly at his home in Storden on September 28, 1989.